 The reserve is ideally situated at the junction of Terrace Road and Cliff Road and it is overlooking the picturesque Hawkesbury River.

 It is a very nice spot to take time out or to stop for a casual picnic lunch as the reserve has shelters, barbecues and toilets available.
+Often you will see small groups painting or sketching the landscape.
 Car parking is also available.
+Contact the Visitor Information Centre for more information